About the degree programme

 • achieve a 2.2 or above in your overall degree classification

 Most students graduate with BPS accreditation.
-However, if you fail to meet the accreditation criteria, you can still graduate with an alternative degree in Psychology.
+However, if you do not meet the accreditation criteria, you can still graduate with an alternative degree in Psychology.

 Career paths